covid-19-impact-lab/utilities/docs/source/how_to_update_dashboard_data.rst

 Labor Supply
 ------------

-The Labor Supply tab relies on an independent dataset.
+The Labor Supply Tab relies on an independent dataset.
 To update it you need to:

 - Include the new variables/remove the old variables from `run_charts_description.csv`in `utilities/utilities/dashboard/liss`.
 Please
   stick to the current format.
 - Update the function `_preprocess_data` in
   `utilities/dashboard/components/run_charts/lineplot.py`.
-This function prepare the source data, mostly by implementing data restrictions (e.g. on age) and by renaming the values that categorical variables can take if the original are problematic.
+This function prepares the source data, mostly by implementing data restrictions (e.g. on age) and by renaming the values that categorical variables can take if the original names are problematic.
 - Update `from_data_to_dashboard` in `utilities/dashboard`, as above.